Alkhemeia/Infopsychismus/docs/Infopsychismus_Book.md

 ---

-## 15. Appendix and Further Reading
+## 15. Annexes and Further Reading

 For those interested in exploring the ideas of Infopsychismus further, the following resources are recommended: